-- Requirement for a new method to test constraint equations in pre-production; and - Proposed trialling time prior to before introducing the new region structure into a production environment to minimise market risk.
+- Underestimation of the amount of work involved in converting approximately 2,500 constraint equations.
+This work is expected to take a total of 8 months; - Requirement for a new method to test constraint equations in pre-production; and - Proposed trialling time prior to before introducing the new region structure into a production environment to minimise market risk.

-NEMMCO also noted that commencing the region boundary change on 1 July 2008 would smooth the transition in two key ways: 126
+NEMMCO also noted that commencing the region boundary change on 1 July 2008 would smooth the transition in two key ways:123